All Episodes

 Bill Clinton this morning in Washington, Georgetown University.

-And he's uh that that that uh he's still making Ken Star jokes.
+And he's still making Ken Starr jokes.

-I mean, right, right on schedule.
+I mean, right on schedule.

-There was a hilarious cartoon that appeared in many newspapers in America at the end of my middle of my second term, when I was in a long-running battle with the Republican special counsel, Kenneth Starr.
+There was a hilarious cartoon that appeared in many newspapers in America at the end of my middle of my second term when I was in a long-running battle with the Republican special counsel Kenneth Starr.

-So in this cartoon, I'm talking to the President of China, Zhang Xi Min, and I said, you know, you ought to allow more political liberty.
+And I said, you know, you ought to allow more political liberty.

-And uh in our country, these people you keep putting in jail, they'd be out there speaking on the street corner.
+And in our country, these people you keep putting in jail, they'd be out there speaking on the street corner.

 So even after all of this time, this guy still can't get over it.

-So there's my point.
+So this is my point.

 So Ken Starr was the pervert.

-It was Clinton who ruined a woman's life, a 19-year-old intern, Monica Lewinsky, ruined her life.
+It was Clinton who ruined a woman's life.

 He's a hero for it.